 Requirements for Funding

 - Erasmus+ mobility for teaching is possible for at least two consecutive days to a maximum of 60 days.
-At RWTH, Erasmus+ provides funding for up to ten working days of the mobility period.

 - Mobility for teaching purposes must encompass at least eight instructional hours within a week as well as within a shorter timeframe, such as for instance:

 - for a three-day stay – eight hours of teaching

 - for a seven-day stay – eight hours of teaching

 - for every additional day of the stay beyond a week, the instructional hours will be partially calculated.
 Example: eight-day stay – rounded up to nine hours of teaching (seven days/eight hours = 0.875 hours per additional day).

 - The stay at the university abroad can only be funded if a written agreement in form of an Erasmus+ agreement for the specific time period as well as an STA action agreement have been concluded first.

 - Stays to take part in conferences cannot be funded.
 The same is true for visits undertaken for the purpose of developing new university partnerships.